synamaxmusic/star-rider-notes/README.md

 ### Groups $00-$25 (11 horizontal Biker positions)

 A row for each group contains 7 bytes.
-The table structure looks like this (Group 00 used as an example...Biker Position and Biker Sprite Name are not in the table data and are for reference only):
+The table structure looks like this (Group 00 used as an example..."Biker Position" and "Biker Sprite Name" columns are for reference only):

 16-bit address|Image Page|Width|Height|two Screen Position bytes?|Biker Position|Biker Sprite Name
 | --- | --- | --- | --- | --- | --- | --- |